jgcfyidev/jgcfyi/content/3-Limits.md

 <h1 style="margin:0;">Limits</h1>
 <h4 style="margin-top:0; margin-bottom: 16px;">Derived in Affectionate Relationship to Each Other and Our Places</h4>

-As globalized economies accumulate hidden existential debts, institutions seeking to control for risk instead reinforce our trajectory.
-Affectionate and empathetic relationship with the people and places around us can help more effectively build resilience and diffuse these risks.
+<span class="blurb">As globalized economies accumulate hidden existential debts,
+institutions seeking to control for risk instead reinforce our trajectory.
+Affectionate and empathetic relationship with the people and places around us can help more effectively build resilience and diffuse these risks.</span>

 ---
 {{<nav prevText="← 2.
 Agency" prevLink="/2-Agency" nextLink="/4-Time" nextText="4.
 Time →">}}